 Guideline Statement 13

-In patients with incontinence after prostate treatment, physicians should discuss risk, benefits, and expectations of different treatments using the shared decision-making model.
+In patients with incontinence after prostate treatment, clinicians should discuss risk, benefits, and expectations of different treatments using the shared decision-making model.
 (Clinical Principle)

 Discussion